GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 Static Linkage Checker
 ======================

-Static Linkage Checker is a tool that performs a [static linkage check]( ../library-best-practices/glossary.md#static-linkage-check) on a classpath and reports static linkage errors to the console.
+Static Linkage Checker is a tool that to find [static linkage errors]( ../library-best-practices/glossary.md) on a classpath and reports the errors to the console.
 It scans the class files in a classpath provided as input for references to other classes.
 Each reference is verified to find linkage conflicts in the classpath.